-This policy will be made available on the Church website; a copy will be available in each church building and/or via the Parish Safeguarding Officer
+This policy will be made available on the Church website; a copy will be available in each church building.

 This policy is to be reviewed annually via the Fromeside Churches Benefice Council and shared with each PCC.

 Next Review Due: MAY 2022